CookEditors/NOS/_posts/2015-08-25-the-con-is-green.md

 Snooty yelps, “What a break, Scoop!
 The owner left the keys in it.
 I’ll drive.”

 “Look, flathead, this is not your car.
-I will not sit here an’ let you commit—”
+I will not sit here an’ let you commit — ”

 “What did you say, Scoop?”
 Snooty yips as we turn a corner with shoes squealing like banshees with impacted wisdom teeth.
-“Somethin’ about not sit- tin’ there?
+“Somethin’ about not sit-tin’ there?
 You are at liberty to leave anytime you—”

 “I can change my mind, huh?”
 I screech.
 “What are you chasin’ that boiler for?
 It is not green!”